ICICLE-ai/faf-api-ICICLE/README.md

 The server should now be running.
 To test, go to http://127.0.0.1:8000/api/schema/swagger-ui/#/ where you should see the current endpoints.
 If you changed the port number, change the ```127.0.0.1:8000``` with the desired port.

 For more information on implementing endpoints or editing the project in general: [Here](DEV_README.md)

+## License
+FAF API Server is developed by Indiana University and distributed under the BSD 3-Clause License.
+See `LICENSE` for more details.